yjiahao/MediLiteQA/README.md

 ## GRPO Training

 ## Response Generation
+1. Upload `response_generation.ipynb` to Kaggle.

+2. Under "Add-ons" > "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
+Your token should have "write" permissions.

+3. Edit `final_model_names` to the names of the models that you wish to generate responses with.

+4. Edit `HF_REPO_ID` to the Hugging Face repository that you wish to store the generated responses in.

+5. Run the pipeline to carry out response generation on the testing set.
+The responses will be saved as a Hugging Face dataset, at `https://huggingface.co/datasets/<HF_REPO_ID>`.

 ## Final Evaluation
+1. Upload `final_evaluation.ipynb` to Kaggle.

+2. Under "Add-ons" > "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
+Your token should have "write" permissions.

+3. Under "Add-ons" > "Secrets", add your Groq API keys.
+In the code, do also edit `groq_token_keys` so that it tallies with the labels to which the API keys are saved.

+4. Edit `DATASET_PATH` so that it matches the Hugging Face repository which the generated responses are saved in.

+5. In the last cell, edit `model_names` so that they reflect the column names of the dataset, corresponding to the names of the models that are to be evaluated.

+6. Run the pipeline to evaluate the performance of the chosen models.
+Two metrics will be produced - the BLEU score and the LLM-as-a-judge score.

 ## External Links
 The following is a series of relevant links for our project.